rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 #### Apple PSRAM 1MB/3MB 820-0662-01

+This card was most commonly found with the Model M5126 Backlit Macintosh Portable.

 #### Applied Engineering MacRam Portable

 This card was expandable up to 8MB in size using 1MB SIPP SRAM modules.

 #### Computer Care PacRam
-This 4MB card uses DRAM rather than SRAM.
+This 4MB card uses DRAM rather than SRAM or PSRAM.

 #### MacEffects 8MB RAM Card